Where to build

 - GCC Manuals

-Note: Cray uses compiler wrappers, to list the compiler options, you need to view man pages of the actual compiler.
+Note: Cray uses compiler wrappers.
+To list the compiler options, please consult the man pages for the actual compiler, not the wrapper.

 For example, the following commands would be used to compile with the gfortran compiler, activate compiler warnings (